pombredanne/Do_SPDX/README.md

 Communities of Interest
 -----------------------

-This project is most closely involved with the SPDX community and loosely related to the Yocto Project community.
+This project is most closely involved with the SPDX community but is open to anybody who is looking to automate the creation and validation of SPDX documents.
+Companies who consume or distribute products with open source might be interested in this project as a means to document their licensing for legal reasons.
+Since this project is licensed under Apache 2.0, any company may do as they wish with the source and tailor a solution from it for their needs.

 Communication
 -------------